dpyro/Code-of-Merit/CODE_OF_MERIT.md

 5. Software is evolutionary: better implementations shall supersede lesser ones.
 Technical advantage is the primary metric.

-6. This is a space for technical prowess.
-Topics outside of the project will not be tolerated.
+6. Topics outside of the project will not be tolerated.
+This is a space for technical excellence.

 7. Nontechnical conflicts will be discussed in a separate space.
 Disruption of the project will not be allowed.